Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 June threw down her notebook in disgust.

+What?
 Every member of the stage just got up to fight you.

 I want everybody to get a look at this guy

 so that we know who the asshole is.
+All right.

 watch your tone and explain this movie to us.
+All right, here we go.

-So, the immortals
+So the immortals

+Okay, so can I ask you this?
 If in the first movie, and I don't know the first movie, obviously I didn't see it.
+If Sean Connery had killed everybody, would the movie be called The Spaniard?

 Because he's from

-the Egyptian because he's from Egypt and then went to Japan and then went to Spain and then went to Scotland.
+Because he's from Egypt and then went to Japan and then went to Spain and then went to Scotland.

 I legitimately hate you.